Laguna (province): Demographics

+Languages

 Being in the middle of the Southern Tagalog Region, almost all people in Laguna speak Tagalog, with 99.2% of the population being fluent in it.
-There is a minority of people fluent in Ilocano, Bicolano and Waray.
+It is spoken with a dialect greatly influenced from those spoken in the neighboring Cavite, Batangas, Rizal, Quezon and Bulacan, and has several variants in each municipality.
+There is a minority of people fluent in Bicolano, Hiligaynon, Karay-a, Ilocano, Cuyunon, Pangasinan and Waray.
 A significant portion of the workforce in Laguna can read and speak English and Filipino.
 In 2015, literacy in Laguna was at 99.6%.

 Religion

-Laguna was historically one of the first provinces in the Philippines to have been visited by Christian missionaries.
-Today, the province, like the rest of the country, is predominantly Christian, with most being a part of the Roman Catholic Church.
-The Diocese of San Pablo is the only Roman Catholic diocese in Laguna.
-Other Christian denominations present in Laguna are the Philippine Independent Church, the Iglesia ni Cristo, Baptists, Ang Dating Daan and other Mainline Protestants.
-Most non-Christians in Laguna practice Islam, Anitism, animism, or atheism.
+According to the 2020 Philippine Statistics Authority census, 3.327 million Lagunenses identify as members of a religion, spread across 127 churches and denominations.
+The largest religion in Laguna is the Roman Catholic Church which represents 2.974 million Lagunenses or 88% of the population.
+There are 88 Catholic churches in Laguna, including some of the oldest churches in the Philippines.
+Catholics in Laguna also follow cultural and religious observances practiced in the country, such as the Visita Iglesia and other observances.

+Outside of Catholicism, the Iglesia ni Cristo has 4-5% of the Listing Members in the province, Iglesia Filipina Independiente, and Jesus is Lord Church have relatively significant population of Christian adherents.
+Other denominations such as mainline Protestantism, charismatics, and evengalicals also have churches in Laguna.
+Overall, these non-Catholic denominations make up for 10.12% of the total population of Laguna.

+Non-Christian adherents practice Islam, Buddhism, Anitism, or some other religion.
+Some number of Lagunenses also identified as atheist.
+The City of Binan has an Office of Muslim Affairs to handle concerns from the Muslim community within the city.

 Economy

+Economic history

+No other province besides Cavite experienced the rapid economic growth of Laguna between the late 1960s to the mid-1980s.

-Present-day Laguna shows a thriving economy.
+Present-day Laguna shows a thriving highly developed mixed economy.
 With a population of 3,382,193 (2020 census), and a total area of 1760 km2 of land, Laguna produces millions of pesos worth of coconuts, rice, sugar, citrus fruits, lanzones and other products.
 Tourists flock to its beauty spots, especially Pagsanjan Falls, Calamba and Los Baños hot springs, Mount Makiling, Caliraya Lake and many others.
 Levels of development vary.
 The towns near Metro Manila have become industrialized whereas the inner towns continue to engage in agricultural production or pursue agri-based industries and cottage and small-scale industries.
 In 2015, Laguna was reported to have an equity of ₱4.474 billion, the second highest in the region behind Cavite.

-Laguna is labeled as the Detroit of the Philippines because of the presence of major vehicle manufacturers in the city of Santa Rosa.
-It is also considered as the Silicon Valley of the Philippines because of the vast number of electronic and semi-conductor companies operating in the province.
-Laguna is also the Resort Capital of the Philippines for it houses more than 700 hot spring resorts in the areas of Calamba and Los Baños.
+Laguna is labeled as the "Detroit of the Philippines" because of the presence of major vehicle manufacturers in the city of Santa Rosa.
+It is also considered the "Silicon Valley of the Philippines" because of the vast number of electronic and semi-conductor companies operating in the province.
+Laguna is also the "Resort Capital of the Philippines", for it houses more than 700 hot spring resorts in the areas of Calamba and Los Baños.